Chart Color Schemes

 Clifton Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 27 projects that may impact the area.
-Notable projects include Fitzroy Gasworks Precinct, 267-269 Queens Parade Apartments, Heidelberg Road Local Area Plan, and YarraBend - Paperworks Building.
-The following list details those most relevant.
+Twenty-seven infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Fitzroy Gasworks Precinct, 267-269 Queens Parade Apartments, Heidelberg Road Local Area Plan, and YarraBend - Paperworks Building.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.